salesforce/bazel-eclipse/docs/dev/thebuild.md

 However, they use one single source of truth - Eclipse PDE.
 Thus, you don't have to worry about maintaining Maven POM.xml files.

-The [Dev Guide](dev_guide.md) explains how to set up the Eclipse SDK and Bazel.
-This document explains how they work together.

 ### Eclipse PDE (SDK and Self-Hosting)